 The process can be repeated over and over again to get the strength and colour required.
 It can be quite non-committal.

-You can also use dry brush technique with smaller brushes.
+You can also use this technique with smaller brushes.
 Drag them gently and strategically to create the impression of branches in the distance, or grassy tendrils on sand dunes.

 Here’s a couple of examples.